-Travel Photography Tips-

 11 | Work Around Your Subject

 Find interesting things or places to photograph while you travel, such as a local market – they are full of interesting things.
 Once you’ve found your interesting thing, don’t just take one picture, take a few.
 Look for different angles, viewpoints and perspectives and look for the finer details.
 You can tell your story by working around a subject and using different shot sizes.
 By this, I don’t mean the actual size of the picture.
-In simple terms, I mean shots to establish a scene (establishing shot), followed by medium and close up shots, where you really dig into those finer details.
+In simple terms, I mean shots to establish a scene (establishing shot), followed by medium and close-up shots, where you dig into those finer details.

 For more information on shot sizes, click HERE.
-The link talks about shot sizes in video, but the principles can be applied to your travel photography.
+The link talks about shot sizes in video production, but the principles can be applied to your travel photography.
 Take a cafe, for example.
 You might want to show the facade because you want to establish where you are.
 From there, you might then want to show the interior because it’s full of character and gives a little bit more information about the cafe than the exterior does.

-Finally, you might want to photograph your coffee and cake because it looks delicious and that’s what you were really there for!
-In three shots you have told a story about the cool cafe on the corner that had the quirky interior that serves the most awesome Victoria sponge cake on the planet.
+Finally, you might want to photograph your coffee and cake because it looks delicious and that’s what you were there for!
+In three shots you have told a story about the cool cafe on the corner that had a quirky interior that serves the most awesome Victoria sponge cake on the planet.
 Get the picture?
 Pun intended!

 12 | Consider It Record Keeping

 One of the best bits about my job is that I get to record where I’ve been, what I’ve done, what I’ve seen and who I’ve met…including some historic moments along the way.
 Treat your travel photography as a form of record-keeping.
 What do you want to remember from your trip?
 Do you want to remember that delicious cake and coffee you devoured at the town square cafe?
 Well, photograph it!